Library Resources

 Other Library Services

-• Printing is free for enrolled students, 10 cents per page for community patrons
+- Printing is free for currently enrolled students, 10 cents per page for community patrons

-• Study Spaces: Designated quiet study area.
-Enrolled students may reserve a room for individual or group study up to two weeks in advance.
+- Study Spaces: Designated quiet study area.
+Currently enrolled students may reserve a room for individual or group study.
 Call ext.
-6303.
-Finals week: first-come/first-served.
+6330 or ask the Library staff.

-• Speeches/Presentations: Practice your presentations and speeches with a laptop and overhead projector.
+- Speeches/Presentations: Practice your presentations and speeches with a laptop compatible overhead projector in a quiet room.
 To reserve a study room or call ext.
-6303.
+6330.

 Public Access to Computer Workstations